 - /etc/cron.weekly

-8. Schedule a Jobs for Specific Time
+8. Schedule a Job for a Specific Time

 # crontab -e 30 0 * * * root find /tmp -type f -empty -delete